Carsome gets US$6m funding to further expand regionally

 main news image

-Other investors in the round include Lumia Capital, Innoven, and existing investors 500Startups and Spiral Ventures.
+Other investors in the round include Lumia Capital, Innoven and existing investors 500Startups and Spiral Ventures.

 Carsome and Gobi Partners said Carsome’s choice of investors for this round stems from a decision to work with a global investor syndicate that carries extensive knowledge of the industry.
-For example, Gobi Partners invested in Chezhibao in China, which recently raised a US$100 million round, while Lumia Capital invested in Instacarro in Brazil.

-"Gobi Partners was a follow-on investor in the previous round for Carsome, but has now taken the lead role, based on their conviction, as well as their faith in both the team and the business," they said.
+“Gobi Partners was a follow-on investor in the previous round for Carsome, but has now taken the lead role, based on their conviction as well as their faith in both the team and the business,” they said.

-“The C2B model that Carsome emphasises on, makes a lot of sense, especially in emerging markets like Southeast Asia, because there is not enough data that enables trust between consumers," said Gobi Partners vice-president of investment for Asean, Victor Chua.
+“The C2B model that Carsome emphasises on makes a lot of sense, especially in emerging markets like Southeast Asia because there is not enough data that enables trust between consumers,” said Gobi Partners vice-president of investment for Asean, Victor Chua.

 “Carsome provides a de-risking element for both sides of the equation — the sellers who are generally individuals and buyers who are dealers.
 Moving forward, we will be helping the company to look for more strategic partners and investors, to build on the strong fundamentals Carsome has,” he added.